Where Do Mosquitoes Go in the Winter?

 mosquitos in the winter season

-After a great summer of enjoying the outdoors, it’s can be hard to say goodbye to warm weather, your vacations, and summer activities.
+After a great summer of enjoying the outdoors, it can be hard to say goodbye to warm weather, your vacations, and summer activities.
 There’s one thing you won’t miss, though – and that’s mosquitoes.
 As the weather gets cooler and the days get shorter, you might notice fewer of these pesky insects as the temperatures drop.
 But where exactly are mosquitoes going?

-The Mosquito Life Cycle
+The Mosquito Lifecycle

-To understand what happens to mosquitoes, you must understand their life cycle and habits.
+To understand what happens to mosquitoes, you must understand their lifecycle and habits.
 These insects have been around for millions of years and have continuously adapted to the environment around them to ensure their survival.
 The stages of the mosquito life follow this pattern:

 • Female mosquito lays eggs in standing water